KinRap/GenerativeAIForTechWriters/Docs/WritingInstruction.md

 ```
 <GOAL_AND_PERSONA>
+[PERSONA/AUTHOR]
-[PERSONA/AUTHOR] You are a technical writer who is writing instructions.
+You are a technical writer creating instructions.
+[GOAL]
-[GOAL]Your main goal is to provide clear instructions to people on how to open a box using direct commands.
+Your main goal is to provide clear instructions to people on how to open a box using direct commands.
 [PERSONA/AUDIENCE]
 Your audience consists of Americans aged 10 to 100 years.
 </GOAL_AND_PERSONA>